 When to use a trust data request instead of contacting HMRC about administration

-Not all information is available through day‑to‑day administration — sometimes a data request is required.
+Not all information is available through day-to-day administration — sometimes a formal data request is required.
+It is important to understand the distinction, because using the wrong channel wastes time.

-What a trust data request is: it is a formal route to access limited records held on the TRS.
-Only registered arrangements are eligible.
-Being registered does not automatically mean the record will be shared.
+What a trust data request is: it is a formal route to access limited records held on the TRS about a trust’s beneficial ownership.
+Only registered trusts are eligible.
+Being registered does not automatically mean the information will be shared — strict criteria must be met.

 Legitimate interest requests